dancancro/great-big-example-application/README.md

     2. If you want a job making commercial-grade code, you should study commercial-grade code, not tutorial-grade code.
-Anything you learn in a tutorial must sadly be approached with caution because corners have probably been cut, it's probably been simplified and it probably doesn't show you the right way.
+Anything you learn in a tutorial must sadly be approached with caution because corners have probably been cut, it's probably been simplified and it probably doesn't show you the exact way anyone does it on a real job.
+The difference between exact and almost exact is huge.
     3. If you want to know how fast a big Angular app will build, run and test before investing the time to learn Angular - and you should - then you need source code for a big app before you even write Hello World.